majosch/opencast-studio/CONFIGURATION.md

 # `/studio`).
 Default: false.
 #loginProvided = true

+# If this value is defined, a button named "Logout" is added to the header.
+It's
+# just a link to the provided 'logoutUrl'.
+#logoutUrl = "/Shibboleth.sso/Logout?return=https://stable.opencast.org"

 [upload]
 # The ID of the series which the recording is a part of.
 When uploading the